|Position:||Associate Head Coach|

-Jonas Chatterton is in his third season as an assistant women's basketball coach at the University of Colorado as he joined Linda Lappe's staff on June 9, 2010.
+Chatterton has been a member of Lappe’s staff since the very beginning of her reign, joining the program as an assistant coach on June 9, 2010.
 He assists with recruiting, opponent scouting, post play development, offensive and defensive schemes and serves as the program's liaison with marketing and promotions.

 He spent eight highly successful seasons as an assistant women's basketball coach at BYU under Jeff Judkins (2001-09).
 During his eight years in Provo, the Cougars compiled a record of 157-89 (.638), won two Mountain West Conference regular season titles (2006-07), one MWC Tournament crown (2002) and participated in five postseason tournaments, including four NCAA Championships (2003-03, 2006-07).